careBT/carebt_core/docs/tutorial/action_with_params.rst

     >>> bt_runner.run(AddTwoNumbersAction, '=> ?sum')
     2021-11-12 22:13:48 WARN AddTwoNumbersAction takes 2 argument(s), but 0 was/were provided
     AddTwoNumbersAction: calculating: 0 + 0 = 0

+Above the ``AddTwoNumbersAction`` is executed three times.
+The first one is the standard case, where two input parameters are provided as expected.
+In the second and third execution one or both input parameters are missing.
+This is announced as a **CareBT**-warning and the default values are used.